Humerohere/emosic-/README.md

 ## 🎓 Training Process

-Images were preprocessed, normalized, resized to (48, 48), and converted to grayscale in batches of 64 using ImageDataGenerator in Keras.
-The training took around 20 minutes on Kaggle for 10 epochs, achieving an accuracy of approximately 80%.
+The images underwent preprocessing, normalization, resizing to dimensions of 48 by 48 pixels, and conversion to grayscale.
+This process was conducted in batches of 64 using the ImageDataGenerator tool in Keras.
+The training phase lasted approximately 20 minutes on the Kaggle platform, running for 10 epochs.
+The model achieved an accuracy rate of roughly 80%.

-## 🔧 Project Status
+## 🔧 Status

 The entire project works perfectly fine.
 Live detection provides good frame rates due to multithreading.

-## 🛠️ Important Components
+## 🛠️ Important Project Components

 - **pygame:** Module for establishing connection to and getting tracks from the music file using the pygame music.
 - **haarcascade:** For face detection.